topos-protocol/topos/README.md

 The [params-minimizer](./params-minimizer/) aims at figuring out the protocol parameters of the TCE.
 Specifically, the TCE runs on simulated environment, with various parameters in order to understand what are the optimal values.

-The [cert-spammer](./cert-spammer/) aims at spamming a deployed TCE network with a constant load of dummy Certificate.

 ## License

 This project is released under the terms specified in the [LICENSE](LICENSE) file.